cognesy/instructor-http-client/docs/3-making-requests.md

 ---
 title: Making HTTP Requests
 description: 'Learn how to create and send HTTP requests using the Instructor HTTP client API.'
+doctest_case_dir: 'codeblocks/D03_Docs_HTTP'
+doctest_case_prefix: 'MakingResponses_'
+doctest_included_types: ['php']
+doctest_min_lines: 10
 ---

 The Instructor HTTP client API provides a flexible and consistent way to create and send HTTP requests across different client implementations.
 This chapter covers the details of building and customizing HTTP requests.

 ## Creating Requests

-All HTTP requests are created using the `HttpClientRequest` class, which encapsulates the various components of an HTTP request.
+All HTTP requests are created using the `HttpRequest` class, which encapsulates the various components of an HTTP request.

 ### Basic Request Creation

-The constructor for `HttpClientRequest` takes several parameters:
+The constructor for `HttpRequest` takes several parameters:

 ```php
 use Cognesy\Http\Data\HttpRequest;